Released December 2016 – Version 3

 - Account for the acquired loans at the group level.

-- Elect to the treat the group level asset in accordance with ASC 310-30.
+- Elect to treat the group level asset in accordance with ASC 310-30.

 We believe this dramatically simplifies the ongoing accounting, provided that you can differentiate between the fair value adjustments for the interest rate differential and the expected credit losses.